State's death toll rises by 178, cases by 5,570 over 2 days after data problems

 Florida is in fifth place in the United States in fatalities.
 On June 16, Florida was in 11th place in the nation.

-Texas is in second place with the addition of a U.S.-high 94 deaths Saturday after a state-record 324 on Aug.
-11, for a total of 16,526.
-California reported 72 and is in third place with 16,500 which is 26 behind Texas.
-New Jersey, which had been second throughout the pandemic, is in fourth place with 16,171, adding 7 deaths.
+Texas is in third place with the addition of 31 deaths Sunday after a state-record 324 on Aug.
+11, for a total of 16,557.
+California reported 64 and is in third place with 16,564 which is 7 ahead of Texas.
+New Jersey, which had been second throughout the pandemic, is in fourth place with 16,174, adding 3 deaths.

 Miami-Dade rose to 3,439 with 105 more in one week.
 Broward increased to 1,467 with an increase of 47 in one week.
 St. Lucie has gone up by 9 deaths in one week compared with Martin by 4, Indian River by 1 and Okeechobee by 4.